Autumn Dawdles

 and post notes and photos about your poem like Emile Pinet.

-Mosaics of orange and crimson
+Mosaics of gold and crimson;

-rot with the last migrating duck.
+follow the last migrating duck.

-And barren soil, littered with death,
+And barren soil littered with death;

 stripped of its grandeur, turns to muck.

-Autumn dawdles well past its end,
+Autumn dawdles well past its end;

-no longer painting leaves with its light.
+no longer painting leaves with light.

-And as scarlet inks the clouds pink,
+And as scarlet inks the sunset;

 twilight slowly morphs into night.

-blotter patches of blue away.
+blotter icy blue skies away.

-And like a black blanket of smoke,
+And like a curtain of black smoke;

 shadows stealthily shadow day.

-Bare branches rattle in the wind,
+Bare branches rattle in the wind;

 contemplating the coming snow.

-And clinging to the horizon,
+And clinging to the horizon;

-the sun's bleeding fingers let go.
+daylight's sticky fingers let go.

 Copyright © Emile Pinet | Year Posted 2016